-It is the usual pregnancy, which tends to be normal, in a woman who does not have risk factors that endanger her health, or that of her baby.
-However, this does not exclude the possibility that some complications may arise during pregnancy, although these are less frequent than in high-risk pregnancies.
+It is the usual pregnancy, which should be normal in a women with no risk factors that endanger her health or that of the baby.
+Nevertheless, this does not exclude the possibility that during the pregnancy some complications arise eventhough they might be less frequent than in high risk pregnancies.

-- Loss of blood from the vagina, no matter how small.
+- Loss of blood from the vagina, regardless of the amount

-- Intense dizziness or vision disorders such as the appearance of spots, flashes of light, etc.
+- Intense dizziness and vision disorders such as flashes of light.

-- Loss of fluid from the vagina, accompanied or not, by burning or genital itching.
+- Loss of liquids from the vagina, accompanied or not by, genital stinging or itchiness.

 - Sudden change in the size of the uterus.

-- Absence of fetal movements, from the 5th month.
+- The absence of fetal movements, from 5 months.

-- Presence of strong and intense contractions, or very frequent.
+- Strong and intense contractions or very frequent contractions.

 Can I be accompanied during my delivery?

-All women in labor have the right to be accompanied as it reduces the time of labor and improves the family bond.
-Women accompanied at the time of childbirth have a better experience.
+All women in labor have the right to be accompanied so that the time of labor is diminished and family ties are improved.
+Women accompanied during deliveries have better experiences.

-Supportive care during labor can include emotional support, relief measures, information, and advocacy.
-This care can improve the normal process of labor as well as a woman's feeling of control and competence, and thus reduce the need for intervention.
+Assistance during labor can include emotional support, methods to relieve pain, information and defense.
+This assistance can improve the normal process of labor as well as the feeling of control and competence of the women and therefore reduce the need for interventions.

-With whom can I take my prenatal control and delivery care?
+To whom can I give control of my prenatal needs and delivery assistance?

--Technical midwife, a person who has graduated from midwifery training schools, whose title is recognized by the competent educational authorities and who corresponds to the technical level and can provide care to low-risk women.
+- A technical midwife, who has graduated from a midwifery school, whose qualifications are recognized by competent educational authorities and who has the technical level to provide assistance to women with low risk.

 Can I eat and drink liquids during labor?

-Most healthy women can benefit from a light meal during labor, but the ban on food and fluids is unnecessary for women in normal labor.
+The majority of healthy women can benefit from a light meal during labor.
+The prohibition of food and liquids is unnecessary for women in normal labor.

-Delivery happens at the end of pregnancy (after 9 months or 38-40 weeks of pregnancy) when the baby is ready to be born.
+Delivery takes place at the end of the pregnancy (after 9 months or 38-40 weeks of pregnancy) when the baby is ready to be born.

-- Rupture of the source (outflow of liquid other than urine).
+- Rupture of the water (the loss of liquid different from urine.)

 Indalecio Allende #4, Colonia San Rafael (near Mercado Juan de Dios).